Physician Assistant Studies Program at Missouri State University

 Life Sciences, Health Care Experience and PA Shadowing prerequisites have been changed as of 2013

 APPLY EARLY!!
-Once you submit your CASPA application, it can take 4-8 weeks to process through CASPA.
+Once you submit your CASPA application, it can take up to 4 weeks to process through CASPA.
 If you submit your application to CASPA too close to the deadline (August 1), it may not reach the Program in time for a full evaluation before interviews begin in September.

 Your CASPA application may be forwarded to the Program by CASPA when CASPA has received the following information: 1) Electronic Application; 2) All Official Transcripts; 3) at least 2 of the 3 letters of recommendation; and 4) Payment.
 Any missing information (i.e., 3rd letter of recommendation, GRE scores) should be submitted as soon as possible for timely evaluation.